abylayzhumekenov/inv/README.md

 ## Input and output

-Run `Rscript generate.R` from inside the `rscript/simulation` folder to generate precision matrices for simulated example, or from `rscript/application` folder to generate them for application to US temperature data.
+Run `Rscript generate.R [rscript_options]` from inside the `rscript/simulation` folder to generate precision matrices for simulated example, or from `rscript/application` folder to generate them for application to US temperature data.
 For the simulation, the hyperparameters can be set through command line options as:

 * `-ms` space resolution
 * `-mt` time resolution